Board of Directors

 Secretary of Food Allergy Education Network

-Robin Comey is founding partner of Starprompt, a teleprompting company for public speaking events and television.
-She is an active member of her community, volunteering on numerous boards, arts organizations and education committees, as well as community service organizations.
-She is currently serving a two year term as Vice Chair of Branford Early Childhood Collaborative.
-She graduated with a bachelor’s degree from Southern Connecticut State University in Corporate Communications and enjoys all aspects of writing.
-A founding board member of the Food Allergy Education Network she believes that education and communication can drive public understanding of food allergies.
+Robin Comey has a background in corporate and public communication and is founding partner of Starprompt, a teleprompting company for public speaking events and television.
+She is an active member of her community, serving on youth organizations, boards, arts and education committees, as well as community service organizations.
+She is currently serving as Chairman of Branford Early Childhood Collaborative.
+She graduated with a bachelor’s degree from Southern Connecticut State University in Corporate Communications and enjoys grant writing and policy.
+An early board member of the Food Allergy Education Network she believes that education and communication can drive public understanding of food allergies.
 Robin is married and has two elementary age children, one who has a life threatening nut allergies, and lives in the Short Beach section of Branford.

 Dr. Gary Wanerka, MD (Diplomate, American Board of Pediatrics, Diplomate, American Board of Allergy & Immunology)